Questions & Answers

 Day/Night Sky and Sunshine:

-Chart background shows a day/night cycle and sunshine — the brighter the background, the more sun.
+The chart background shows the day/night cycle and sunshine intensity—the brighter the background, the sunnier it is.

 Cloudiness:

-The layer on top shows cloudiness (percent of the sky obscured by clouds).
+The top layer shows cloud cover (percentage of sky obscured by clouds).

 Sun Glow:

-Warm glow above the cloud layer highlights particularly sunny times.
+A warm glow above the cloud layer highlights especially sunny periods.

 Wind Speed and Direction:

-The higher the chart, the higher the wind speed.
+The taller the chart, the stronger the wind.

-Arrows show wind direction, double arrows mean wind gusts.
+Arrows indicate wind direction; double arrows indicate gusts.

 Temperature:

-The main colored chart shows temperature, real or feels like (as set up in preferences).
-The dashed line shows freezing point (0 °C or 32 °F).
+The main colored chart shows temperature (actual or "feels like," based on your preferences).
+The dashed line marks the freezing point (0 °C / 32 °F).

 Rain/Snow and Precipitation Probability:

-The bar chart shows an amount of precipitation (blue = rain, white = snow), while the light blue area shows precipitation probability (0 — 100 %).
+The bar chart shows precipitation amount (blue = rain, white = snow), while the light blue area shows precipitation probability (0–100%).

 Humidity or Dew Point:

-You can add a relative humidity (RH) or a dew point to the chart in form of the blue dotted line.
-This will also show the dew point comfort level in forecast details.
+You can display relative humidity (RH) or dew point as a blue dotted line.
+This also shows the dew point comfort level in forecast details.

 Apple has made a great step-by-step guide to changing and customizing watchfaces.

-If rain, sleet, or snow will arrive in the next 2 hours according to nowcast radars, Weathergraph will show a warning on the complication.
+If rain, sleet, or snow is expected within the next 2 hours, you'll see a warning on the widget.

-The 'dry' comes from the dew point comfort scale.
-In the winter, the cold air cannot retain humidity, so even at 98% humidity, there is just a little water in the air, resulting in a dry feeling (and a need to hydrate the skin).
+The "dry" label comes from the dew point comfort scale.
+In winter, cold air holds very little moisture—so even at 98% relative humidity, there's minimal water vapor in the air, which feels dry (and can leave your skin needing extra hydration).

-Here is a scale Weathergraph is using, from pleasant at 12 °C to miserable at 25 °C and higher:
+Here's the comfort scale Weathergraph uses, ranging from pleasant at 12 °C to uncomfortable at 25 °C and above:

 Weathergraph dew point comfort scale